CloudSkills/azure-automation-runbooks/README.md

 After you create a webhook for the StopVM Runbook you can use the following PowerShell snippet to invoke your Runbook via the webhook.

-This example would shutdown two VMs name web1 and web2 in the "webservers" resource group:
+This example would shutdown two VMs named web1 and web2 in the "webservers" resource group:

 ```